 Contributions receivable, which consist of unconditional promises to give, are recognized as contributions in the period in which the promise is made.
 Long-term contributions are recorded at the present value of estimated future cash flows using a discount rate consistent with the organization's long term investment return objectives.
 Amortization of the discount is included in contribution revenues.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 An allowance for doubtful contributions receivable, if necessary, is provided based upon management's judgment including such factors as prior collection history, type of contribution, and current aging of contributions receivable.
-Contributions receivable, all of which are due within one year and are deemed collectible, totaled \$227,417 at December 31, 2009.
-Approximately 93% of the total \$227,417 in contributions receivable at December 31, 2009 was due from one donor.
-There were no conditional promises to give as of December 31, 2009.
+There were no contributions receivable at December 31, 2010.